Please forgive the vernacular and slang used in today’s thoughts. I found I couldn’t express my point in my usual devotional style.

 Psalm 51:10

-As you read this, you might think you are let off the hook because you don’t consider yourself a leader.
-However, I am talking to parents, Sunday School teachers, fast-food joint shift managers, pastors, business leaders, politicians, and even the kid who was assigned to supervise a simple classroom project.
-I am speaking to anyone who has the responsibility to manage anyone, even older brothers and sisters assigned to watch over their younger siblings while mama is preparing supper.
-I am also talking to myself.
+As you read this, you might think, how does this pertain to me?
+I’m not a leader of a country or a significant ministry.
+Don’t let yourself off the hook.
+I am talking to parents, Sunday School teachers, fast-food joint shift managers, pastors, business leaders, politicians, and even the kid assigned to lead a simple classroom project.
+I am speaking to anyone given the responsibility for the well-being of others.
+I am talking to myself.

-All Bible verses, unless otherwise attributed, are from the English Standard Version (ESV).
+Unless otherwise attributed, all Bible verses are from the English Standard Version (ESV).

 Until Next Week

-Sign up to receive a weekly emailed devotional by Katherine by using the following form.
+Sign up for a weekly emailed devotional by Katherine using the following form.